Siemensstadt S-Bahnhof

 If you want to take the train the Siemensstadt S-Bahnhof, you are at the wrong place.
 Or you may be a little late and when I say a little, it is more like 30 years late but who cares about it now?
 It seems that nobody cares about the Siemensstadt S-Bahnhof nowadays.

-The S-Bahnhof Wernerwerk stands on top of the Siemensdamm and really close to the Siemens building.
-For a while, we were a little scared whenever we listened to a siren close to us but, after some time, we were exploring the station like it belonged to us.
+The S-Bahnhof Wernerwerk stands atop the Siemens dam close to the Siemens building.
+For a while, we were a little scared whenever we listened to a siren close to us, but after some time, we explored the station like it belonged to us.

-This was were we decided to call it a day and find a bar to have some beers.
-We could go on walking but the bridge that used to connect the Siemensbahn into the main railways is long gone and, maybe, it could get dangerous.
-We are not sure but… This wasn’t the time to try something.
-We were tired and the adventure was more than amazing.
-Thanks to everyone on the picture above that shared this great day with us.
+We decided to call this a day and find a bar to have some beers.
+We could go on foot, but the bridge used to connect the Siemensbahn to the central railways is long gone, and maybe it could get dangerous.
+We are not sure, but… This wasn’t the time to try something.
+We were tired, and the adventure was more than impressive.

-You can read more about the on Wikipedia, Abandoned Berlin and finding berlin
+You can read more about them on Wikipedia, Abandoned Berlin, and finding Berlin.